ssvat/Fortran/writeup.md

 ### Discussion

-The pipeline might fail in the bigger turn in the challenge video  how I might improve it if I were going to pursue this project further.
-I can discard a bad frame or apply smoothing/averging or look-ahead (or hight pass, low pass) filter methods to improve the prediction if I were going to pursue this project.
+The pipeline fails in the continus, sharp turn in the mountain in the harder-challenge video.
+The detected lines are cross to the line in the opposite direction or neighboring mortorcycle.
+If I were going to pursue this project, I would discard a bad frame (with erroneous curvature), or apply smoothing/averging or look-ahead (or hight pass, low pass) filter methods to improve the prediction.